 for purposes of operating or managing a national estuarine reserve and constructing appropriate reserve facilities, or

-for purposes of conducting educational or interpretive activities; and
+for purposes of conducting research, monitoring, education, stewardship, coastal training or interpretive activities; and

-to any coastal state or public or private person for purposes of supporting research and monitoring within a national estuarine reserve that are consistent with the research guidelines developed under subsection (c) of this section.
+to any coastal State or public or private person for purposes of supporting research, monitoring, education, stewardship, or coastal training within a national estuarine reserve that are consistent with the research guidelines developed under subsection (c) of this section.

-Financial assistance provided under paragraph (1) shall be subject to such terms and conditions as the Secretary considers necessary or appropriate to protect the interests of the United States, including requiring coastal states to execute suitable title documents setting forth the property interest or interests of the United States in any lands and waters acquired in whole or part with such financial assistance.
+Financial assistance provided under paragraph (1) shall be subject to such terms and conditions as the Secretary considers necessary or appropriate to protect the interests of the United States, including requiring coastal States to execute suitable title documents setting forth the property interest or interests of the United States in any lands and waters acquired in whole or part with such financial assistance.

 The amount of the financial assistance provided under paragraph (1)(A)(i) with respect to the acquisition of lands and waters, or interests therein, for any one national estuarine reserve may not exceed an amount equal to 50 percent of the costs of the lands, waters, and interests therein or $5,000,000, whichever amount is less.

-The amount of the financial assistance provided under paragraph (1)(A)(ii) and (iii) and paragraph (1)(B) may not exceed 70 percent of the costs incurred to achieve the purposes described in those paragraphs with respect to a reserve; except that the amount of the financial assistance provided under paragraph (1)(A)(iii) may be up to 100 percent of any costs for activities that benefit the entire System.

-Notwithstanding subparagraphs (A) and (B), financial assistance under this subsection provided from amounts recovered as a result of damage to natural resources located in the coastal zone may be used to pay 100 percent of the costs of activities carried out with the assistance.
+Notwithstanding subparagraphs (A), financial assistance under this subsection provided from amounts recovered as a result of damage to natural resources located in the coastal zone may be used to pay 100 percent of the costs of activities carried out with the assistance.

 Evaluation of System performance

-The Secretary shall periodically evaluate the operation and management of each national estuarine reserve, including education and interpretive activities, and the research being conducted within the reserve.
+The Secretary shall periodically evaluate the operation and management of each national estuarine research reserve, including research, monitoring, education research, monitoring, and interpretive activities, and the research being conducted within the reserve.

 If evaluation under paragraph (1) reveals that the operation and management of the reserve is deficient, or that the research being conducted within the reserve is not consistent with the research guidelines developed under subsection (c) of this section, the Secretary may suspend the eligibility of that reserve for financial assistance under subsection (e) of this section until the deficiency or inconsistency is remedied.

-The Secretary may withdraw the designation of an estuarine area as a national estuarine reserve if evaluation under paragraph (1) reveals that—
+The Secretary may withdraw the designation of an estuarine area as a national estuarine research reserve if evaluation under paragraph (1) reveals that—

 the basis for any one or more of the findings made under subsection (b)(2) of this section regarding that area no longer exists; or

-a substantial portion of the research conducted within the area, over a period of years, has not been consistent with the research guidelines developed under subsection (c) of this section.
+a substantial portion of the programs conducted within the area, over a period of years, has not been consistent with the guidelines developed under subsection (c) of this section.

-Report

-The Secretary shall include in the report required under section 1462 of this title information regarding—

-new designations of national estuarine reserves;

-any expansion of existing national estuarine reserves;

-the status of the research program being conducted within the System; and

-a summary of the evaluations made under subsection (f) of this section.